thoth-tech/documentation/docs/OnTrack/Documentation/OnTrack-Documentation-Template-Guide.md

 A **Date of Next Documentation Review** should be included to give readers the date when the document will/could/should next be reviewed.
-This could be recorded either by the author(s), or an authorized company member.
+This could be recorded either by the author(s), or an authorised company member.
 Including this data ensures that the document can be reviewed periodically to ensure continuing accuracy.
 Depending on how often the data in the document may change or become obsolete, this could be altered.